miramocha/ml-vrm-editor/README.md

 # Introduction

-ML VRM Material editor is a React web application that allows user to import VRM file for editing on the web.
+ML VRM Material editor is a React application that allows user to import VRM file for editing on web browser.

 ## Features

 - Edit JSON of VRM file
+- Change global material properties

 ## Available Scripts